What Is an Appraisal?

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
-It is important to note that while the appraised value is probably the best indication of what a house is worth, it probably will not be the final sales price.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Integrated Assets will help you attain the most accurate property value, so you can make the most informed real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
+Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+Here's what it all boils down to, an appraiser from Integrated Assets will help you discover the most fair and balanced property value, so you can make the most informed real estate decisions.